kiboschool/course-data-structures-and-algorithms-2/src/lessons/week-01/data-structures.md

 ### Stack

 The easiest way to simulate a stack in Python is to use a list.
-To push items onto the stack, we can use the 'append()` method, and the pop items from the top of the stack we can use the (you guessed it) `pop()` method:
+To push items onto the stack, we can use the `append()` method, and the pop items from the top of the stack we can use the (you guessed it) `pop()` method:

 <iframe src="https://trinket.io/embed/python3/63a0468993" width="100%" height="356" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>